 – We have parts of Houston that are JUST LIKE Austin.
 Plus we have so much more.
 And better traffic.
 The cost of living is lower.
 (Stop telling me that you’re skipping visiting Houston because you’d rather visit Austin instead.)

 – We have a GREAT food culture, and an amazing variety of restaurants.
 It is finally getting the national recognition it deserves.

-- The Third Quarter 2010 ACCRA Cost of Living Index shows that Houston’s overall after-taxes living costs are 9% below the nationwide average, largely due to housing costs that are 21% below the average. [via The City of Houston.]
+– The Third Quarter 2010 ACCRA Cost of Living Index shows that Houston’s overall after-taxes living costs are 9% below the nationwide average, largely due to housing costs that are 21% below the average.
+Ammons Pittman Property Management, helped lots of people from to sell and even buy houses in the area.
+If you have lots of houses in the area, you should check out this guide to leasing your property. [via The City of Houston.]

 – Houston has a Theater District second only to New York City with its concentration of seats in one geographic area.

 – Houston is home to the Texas Medical Center, the largest medical center in the world, with a local economic impact of $10 billion.
 More than 52,000 people work within its Property Management facilities, which encompass 21 million square feet.
 Altogether 4.8 million patients visit them each year. [via The City of Houston.]